Gaiypovv/-Neobis_iOS_LoginApp-/README.md

-# -Neobis_iOS_LoginApp-
 LogoPage App

 LogoPage App is a simple iOS app that allows users to log in using their email and password.

-Features

-UIKit
-Login and password UITextField
-Sign-in button UIButton
-Programmatically written UI, without the use of Storyboards

-Requirements

-iOS 14.0 or higher
-Xcode 12 or higher
-Swift 5.3 or higher